 Having a cell phone is pretty much a necessity these days.
 Leaving it behind under any circumstance just doesn’t feel right.
 You know what feels even worse?
 The bill you receive each month.
 But just because the cell phone has become a a must-have in these modern times, it doesn’t mean your plan has to cost as much as your electric bill.
-If your mobile service charges have you reaching out for signature loans, there are a number of ways to lower your bill without sacrificing your need for connectivity.
+If your mobile service charges have you reaching out for installment loans, there are a number of ways to lower your bill without sacrificing your need for connectivity.

 More often than not, mobile customers take a peek at their data usage only to find they’re not hitting anywhere close to their data limit.
 In other words, they’re paying for data they’re not even using.
 Believe it or not, if you changed your plan to one with data based on your actual use, you could significantly cut back on your phone bill.